Singer

 Rado Moznich

-In May 2012, Rado received an invitation from the KHL management to the fourth final evaluation of this hockey league in Moscow, where he sang the anthem "Let God Provide", which also became very popular in Russian hockey stadiums.
+In May 2012, Rado received an invitation from the management of the Russian KHL hockey league to the fourth final evaluation of this hockey league in Moscow, where he sang the anthem "God willing", which also became very popular in Russian hockey stadiums.